Dahyabhai Vallabhbhai Patel

-Dahyabhai V. Patel (born 10 March 1945 - 3 May 2021) was a member of the 14th Lok Sabha and 15th Lok Sabha of India.
+Dahyabhai V. Patel (born 10 March 1945 – 3 May 2021) was a member of the 14th Lok Sabha and 15th Lok Sabha of India.
 He represented the Daman and Diu constituency and is a member of the Indian National Congress (INC) political party.

 Personal life

+Dahyabhai Patel was born in a Agriculturist Koli family on Daman and Diu.
 He was married to Chanchal Ben and had 2 sons and 1 daughter.